 Series wiring is mainly used with LED lights that are powered from the same LED driver.
 It is usually used with smaller LED downlights or with LED ground lights that are constant current.
 The most popular constant current ratings are 350ma or 700ma.
 This diagram below shows how it's done:

 Although many of the LED downlights we offer are constant current, they are each supplied with their own LED driver with is either directly attached to them or trails behind them like an old fashioned halogen and low voltage transformer combination.
 If you’re wiring a mains supply into each LED driver individually it would be classed as parallel wiring and can be done using the loop in, loop out technique.

 Wiring a Downlight

-If you’re upgrading an existing halogen downlight installation you’ll most likely either have mains voltage GU10 or low voltage MR16 (GU5.3) halogens.
-Low voltage halogens will have a transformer; this will most likely need to be disconnected as it will no longer be required.
+If you’re upgrading an existing halogen downlight you’ll most likely either have mains voltage GU10 or low voltage MR16 (GU5.3) halogens.
+Low voltage halogens will have a transformer; this will need to be disconnected as it will no longer be required.
 The only reason you'd need to keep the transformer is if you wanted to use MR16 LEDs that operate on AC, this is a less popular option as you need to make sure the existing transformer is compatible with the LEDs and if you're dimming them, you'll need to make sure that the MR16 LED, transformer and dimmer switch are all compatible.
 Many installers go for the GU10 or integrated option as their are less components to consider and it often costs less.

 Hole Cut Out Size